 This incremental approach, often referred to as the “Post-Seed Funding Trend,” allows startups to maintain momentum while reducing dilution.
 By focusing on measurable growth, founders can validate their business model and attract Series A investors with stronger metrics.

-For startups seeking operational continuity during this stage, options like brex funding can provide the financial flexibility needed to sustain growth efforts.
+For startups seeking operational continuity during this stage.
 To explore strategies for bridging funding gaps, check out insights on fundraising challenges and solutions, which are particularly relevant for startups transitioning between funding rounds.

 How to Secure Funding for Your Early-Stage Business